Benefits of Small Business Email Marketing

 But they’re wrong!

-Email marketing is frequently cited as the most lucrative form of online marketing – returning an average of $44.25 in revenue for every $1 spent.
+Email marketing is frequently cited as the most lucrative form of online marketing boasting an ROI of 4400%.
 And the good news is that this massive ROI isn’t just reserved for the big players.
-Even little guys can profit substantially from email marketing!
+Even little guys on small budgets can profit substantially from email marketing!

 So what are you waiting for?!
-It’s time to get your small business started with email marketing!
+It’s time to get your small business started with email marketing and we’re here to help.
+This article is divided into two categories:

 Launching your small business email marketing strategy in 4 easy steps